toffernator/blueberry/README.md

 ### Locally

 To run the database and server locally, you should run the following commands in the order they are given.
-Since we are using make certs you must either install this dependency or run it using WSL:
+Since we are using Make for `make certs` you must either install this dependency or run it using WSL:

 ```shell
 make certs